 Finding travel nurse housing can be a daunting process, especially as a new travel nurse.
+In fact, I’d argue it’s one of the more difficult things about being a travel nurse.
 The thought of living with a stranger, not knowing whether or not you’re in a safe area, and sending a large sum of money to someone without ever meeting them can be nerve-wracking.
 And the truth is, it doesn’t get easier the more you do it.

 Furnished Finder is a resource targeted towards “travel nurses and other traveling professionals”, where all living arrangements come fully furnished.
 Furnished Finder is a great resource because it’s free to use and there are housing options available in every state.
 Not only can you find an apartment or house to rent, but you can also search for long term hotel rentals as well.

-4. Word of Mouth
+Word of Mouth

-Travel Nurse Housing Resources (that I wouldn’t recommend)
+Travel Nurse Housing Resources (I Wouldn’t Recommend)

-The next three resources that I mention, I don’t utilize or trust due to personal reasons or stories I’ve heard from other travel nurses.
-I am sure that these sites have some trustworthy people on them, but I would personally never utilize them nor recommend them as housing for travel nurses.
+The next resources that I mention, I don’t utilize or trust due to personal reasons or stories I’ve heard from other travel nurses.
+I am sure that these sites have some trustworthy people on them, but I would personally never utilize them nor recommend them as housing options for travel nurses.

 You’ve made living arrangements… but what about packing?
 Read my guide on How NOT to Pack For Your First Travel Nurse Assignment